Compressing integer lists with Contextual Arithmetic Trits: Detailed presentation of our method and implementation details

 We thus choose our parameters to be:

-where $k$ is chosen as big as possible without making the storage space of the model, in bits, going further than $2\%$ of $\nbP$.
+where $k$ is chosen as big as possible without making the storage space of the model, in bits, going further than $2\%$ of $\nbI$.

-As a small optimization, we remarked that, for any database with $\nbD$ documents in total, if the last $\ceil{\nbD} - 1$ trits of context are all different from $2$, then the next trit will always be a $2$ (because there is no gap bigger than $\nbD$).
-We thus made sure that this ``free 2'' was available to the eyes of our encoder, by making sure that $k + w$ would be equal to this value, in the case where a bigger value for $w$ would have been selected automatically.\\
+\underline{Remark:} for any database with $\nbD$ documents in total, if the last $\ceil{\nbD} - 1$ trits of context are all different from $2$, then the next trit will always be a $2$ (because there is no gap bigger than $\nbD$).
+We thus tried to see if it was a good ide to make this ``free~2'' available to the eyes of our encoder, by making sure that $k + w$ would be equal to this value, in the case where a bigger value for $w$ would have been selected automatically.
+In practice, higher values of $w$ lead to better compression rates.
+We investigated the use of a further splitting of the context (\eg, by stating $\gamma = k + w_1 + w_2$ where, as before, in the $k$ last trits of context we keep all the context, but in the $w_1$ next trits of context we only count the number of $2$'s, as well as in the $w_2$ next trits of context), but this line of research did not improve our results. \\